 A mobile SEO guide

-This ultimate guide to mobile SEO gives a lot of pointers to improve the performance of your mobile site.
-Mobile SEO should always be a work in progress because there are always new things to improve.
-Also, technologies arrive or get discarded.
-The world is always changing, and you have to keep up.
+This ultimate guide to mobile SEO gives you a lot of pointers to improve the performance of your mobile site.
+Mobile SEO should always be a work in progress because there are always new developments, but also technologies arrive and are superseded.
+The world is always changing, and you need to keep up.
 If you do, the rewards can be great.
 So, what are you waiting for?
-Get your smartphone, check your site in a mobile browser and find and fix those issues.
+Get your smartphone, check your site on a mobile browser and find and fix those issues.
 Use this mobile SEO guide well, because 2018 is going to be an important year!
-This is the time to take action because if you don’t, you might miss out in the new year.
+This is the time to take action because if you don’t, you might get left behind.

 Read more: ‘Why every website needs Yoast SEO’ »

 The post Mobile SEO: The ultimate guide appeared first on Yoast.